-This committee is chaired by the Representative Executive Officer, Deputy President Tomoyuki Teraguchi, and also consists of the Chief Strategy Officer (CSO), Chief Compliance Officer (CCO) and Senior Managing Directors of each division.
-The Group Conduct Committee discusses the embeddedness of the Nomura Group Code of Conduct and management of compliance and conduct risk within Nomura Group.
+This committee is chaired by Toshiyasu Iiyama, the Executive Officer, Deputy President, and also consists of Chief Compliance Officer (CCO), and Senior Managing Directors representing regions and divisions.
+It is the core in embedding the Nomura Group Code of Conduct and in discussing compliance and conduct risk management within the Nomura Group.